Los Angeles Innocence Project takes Scott Peterson's case, decades after conviction

 It's an important shift in Peterson's case.
 Up to now, many of his attorneys' efforts have focused on overturning his death sentence — an effort that succeeded in 2020.
 Peterson, 51, is now seeking exoneration and to free himself from serving a life sentence.

-The Los Angeles Innocence Project issued a widely cited statement Thursday saying it "represents Scott Peterson and is investigating his claim of actual innocence."
+In a statement to NPR, the Los Angeles Innocence Project said it "represents Scott Peterson and is investigating his claim of actual innocence."

 Laci Peterson and her unborn child, Connor, disappeared in December of 2002.
 Scott Peterson, who was found to be having an affair, was charged with murder in April of 2003, almost immediately after his wife's decomposed body was found along the shore of San Francisco Bay.
 He pleaded not guilty and has maintained his innocence in the years since.